-Prior to using any service, unless in emergency circumstances, the Disabled Children's Team will undertake a full assessment of the kind of practical help or support the disabled child/young person needs.
+Prior to using any service, the Disabled Children's Team will undertake a full assessment of the kind of practical help or support the disabled child/young person needs.

-This would include a "Child Profile" with the child/young person and his/her family and any other services currently being provided.
+This would include a "Child Profile" being undertaken with the child/young person and his/her family and will include a risk assessment and details of any other services currently being provided.
 This helps to build up a clear overall picture of the child/young person's support needs in a variety of settings.
 This profile is completed by the child/young person's parent/carer, once they have undertaken an introductory visit to Bakers Way, and confirmed they wish to proceed with the placement.
-The information is returned to the manager of Bakers Way, and the profile is used to plan with the parent/carers, and child/young person's social worker/care manager, the details of the placement.
+The information is returned to the manager or senior at Bakers Way, and the profile is used to plan with the child/young person, their parent/carers, and child/young person's social worker/care manager, the details of the placement.
 The information will be stored in a personal file in a locked cabinet.

-If the child/young person poses a risk to existing service users and/or the service itself, a thorough risk assessment must be carried out.
+If the child/young person poses a risk to existing service users and/or the service itself, a more detailed risk assessment must be carried out.
 This will indicate, more precisely, the support needs of the child/young person, and any additional specialist support that may be necessary.
 Risks identified with behaviour will need a Behaviour Management Plan, which identifies precisely how the risk will be managed.
+To ensure consistency of approach, Bakers Way works closely with Heronsbridge Special School and utilises existing Behaviour Management Plans.
+Multi agency working with other professionals is also critical to ensure continuity of approach.